Malus Law: Understanding the Intensity of Polarised Light for JEE Main 2025

 I ∝ cos2θ

-The above equation proves Malus’s law.
+The above equation proves the Law of Malus Equation.

 Malus Law Experiment

-Aims and Objective: The aims and objectives of this experiment are to identify the relationship between the intensity of light transmitted through the analyzer and the angle ‘𝜃′ between axes of polarizer and analyzer.
+Aims and Objective: The aims and objectives of this experiment are to identify the relationship between the intensity of light transmitted through the analyzer and the angle ‘𝜃′ between the axes of the polarizer and analyzer.

 Apparatus Used: Requirements of the experiment are: